Many or all companies we feature compensate us. Compensation and editorial

 Lenders usually determine your creditworthiness based on your credit report, which shows money you’ve borrowed in the past, your payment history, and your credit score, which quantifies how responsible you are as a borrower.
 Most scoring models range between 300 and 850.

-True, some people have poor credit scores because they incurred too much credit card debt.
+A lower credit score can indicate greater risk in a loan candidate, but it doesn’t necessarily mean you’ll be an irresponsible borrower.
+Some people have poor credit scores because they incurred too much credit card debt.
 But others have bad credit after filing for bankruptcy as a result of medical debt.

 Some lenders use manual underwriting and alternative indicators to determine your creditworthiness, which may make it easier to get approved.
 But in most cases, your creditworthiness is judged based on your credit history.